flutter-form-builder-ecosystem/form_builder_file_picker/README.md

     maxFiles: null,
     previewImages: true,
     onChanged: (val) => print(val),
+    typeSelectors: [
+      TypeSelector(
+        type: FileType.any,
         selector: Row(
           children: <Widget>[
-        Icon(Icons.file_upload),
-        Text('Upload'),
+            Icon(Icons.add_circle),
+            Padding(
+              padding: const EdgeInsets.only(left: 8.0),
+              child: Text("Add documents"),
+            ),
           ],
         ),
+      ),
+    ],
     onFileLoading: (val) {
       print(val);
     },
   ),
 ```

+### Especific uses

-On mobile platforms the file picker will open a default document picker if used with FileType.any.
+On mobile platforms the file picker will open a default document picker if used with `FileType.any`.
-If you want to be able to pick documents and images in the same form field you will need to define
-different file types and thus different selectors.
-To achieve this use the typeSelectors parameter:
+If you want to be able to pick documents and images in the same form field, you will need to define different file types and thus different selectors.
+To achieve this use the `typeSelectors` parameter.
 This way the user will see two buttons to open a file picker for documents and a file picker for the photos
 gallery.